stormearthandlava/stormearthandlava.github.io/blog/_posts/2024-06-21-history-ele-raid-buffs.md

 [Glyph of Healing Stream Totem](https://www.wowhead.com/cata/item=41533/glyph-of-healing-stream-totem) | Added the effects of [Resistance Totem](https://www.wowhead.com/cata/spell=8184/elemental-resistance-totem) <br/> to [Healing Stream Totem](https://www.wowhead.com/cata/spell=5394/healing-stream-totem)

 # Mists of Pandaria
-Mists of Pandaria is the expansion many Shaman players consider the start of the decline of Shaman's (and Elemental and Restoration's in particular) decline in raid utility.
+Mists of Pandaria is the expansion many Shaman players consider to be the start of the decline of Shaman's raid utility (and Elemental and Restoration's in particular).
 Mists brought with it a massive pruning of Shaman totems and therefore raid buffs in particular.
 Totems like [Strength of Earth Totem](https://wowpedia.fandom.com/wiki/Strength_of_Earth_Totem), [Windfury Totem](https://wowpedia.fandom.com/wiki/Windfury_Totem), and [Wrath of Air Totem](https://wowpedia.fandom.com/wiki/Wrath_of_Air_Totem) were removed entirely, while other like [Healing Stream Totem](https://wowpedia.fandom.com/wiki/Healing_Stream_Totem) were nerfed to only heal one party/raid member at a time and on a shorter duration with a cooldown.
 Despite this however, things weren't all.